15ramky/gsa-hello-app/README.md

 EMAIL   : krishna.ubuntu@gmail.com
 VERSION : 0.0.1 (Draft)

-# *GroundSpeed Analytics Hello World App8
+# *GroundSpeed Analytics Hello World App*
-This page describes how to run this hello application
+This page describes how to run this hello application on GCP gke

 ## prerequasites
 This code is testes on GCP, but it should work with other public clouds with minimal changes (except terraform code)